bszwej/scala-seed/README.md

 # Scala seed
 My seed project for Scala development.

-I use it whenever I want to get quickly start working on Scala stuff.
+I use it whenever I want to quickly start working on Scala stuff.

 ## Overview